 We thank all the persons that went out to take samples, many of them starting in 2010 continuing until today.
 We want to explicitly mention Mr. M. Altermatt, Tiefbauamt Basel-Land, H. Aschwanden and R. Gamma, Tiefbauamt Kanton Uri and Kari Steiner, WSL.
-Financial support for this long-term sampling campaign came from the Swiss National Foundation, NFP61 "Drought-CH" (2010 - 2016), the Swiss Federal Office for the Environment (FOEN) (Project "Auswirkungen der Klimaveränderung auf das Grundwasser und Niedrigwasser, November 2013-December 2016, contract 13.0055.PJ/M372-1682) and provided by IAEA as well as ANIP from the Environment Agency Austria.
-The streamflow data were provided by FOEN and Office of Waste, Water, Energy and Air, WWEA, Kanton Zurich.
+Financial support for this long-term sampling

+245 campaign came from the Swiss National Foundation, NFP61 "Drought-CH" (2010 - 2016), the Swiss Federal Office for the Environment (FOEN) (Project "Auswirkungen der Klimaveränderung auf das Grundwasser und Niedrigwasser, November 2013-December 2016, contract 13.0055.PJ/M372-1682) and the University of Zurich.
+The basic data for the interpolation of isotopic compositions in precipitation came from ISOT provided by FOEN, the National Groundwater Monitoring, NAQUA, from GNIP provided by IAEA as well as ANIP from the Environment Agency Austria.
+The streamflow data were provided by FOEN and Office of Waste, Water, Energy and Air, WWEA, Kanton Zurich.We further thank the two anonymous reviewers for their valuable comments on the manuscript and the data set.